vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

 #### What's new

-- Support added for hardened installations on non-executable `/var` partitions.
-Beginning with this release, antivirus signatures are installed at `/opt/microsoft/mdatp/definitions.noindex` by default, instead of `/var/opt/microsoft/mdatp/definitions.noindex`.
-During upgrades, the installer attempts to migrate older definitions to the new path unless it detects that the path is already customized (using `mdatp definitions path set`).
+- To support hardened installations with non-executable `/var` partitions, mdatp AV definitions will now install to `/opt/microsoft/mdatp/definitions.noindex` instead of `/var` if the latter is detected as non-executable.
+During upgrades, the installer will attempt to migrate older definitions to the new path upon detecting a non-executable `/var`, unless it finds that the path has already been customized (using `mdatp definitions path set`).

 - Beginning with this version, Defender for Endpoint on Linux no longer needs executable permissions for `/var/log`.
 If these permissions are not available, log files are automatically be redirected to `/opt`.